 Critical Setup Step: Before starting any FlowX 5.0 environment, the initial organization admin must be configured.

-To create the first user in FlowX Designer with organization admin role, an environment variable spring.liquibase.parameters.flowx.initial-org-admin needs to be configured with the unique identifier of the user from Identity Store (Keycloak/ other Identity Store from where the users are used to login in FlowX).
+needs to be configured with the username of the user from Identity Store (Keycloak/ other Identity Store from where the users are used to login in FlowX.AI). - If request to Keycloak fails, the fallback is to use

-This step is important for creating any environment, no matter if there’s a pre-existing env or a newly created one.
+This step is important for creating any environment, no matter if thereβs a pre-existing env or a newly created one.

-IMPORTANT: Instruct devops to set this user id BEFORE system startup.
+IMPORTANT: Instruct DeevOps team to set this user id BEFORE system startup.
 Otherwise the authorization-service startup will fail.
 Ensure the correct value is set.
 The correct value is the subject id of the user, value that will be populated by the authorization service in the access token used for FlowX login.

 For existing FlowX customers